 Mixed Recyclables

-- Remove any plastic coverings, metal staples, paper clips from paper.
+- Remove any plastic coverings, metal staples, and paper clips from paper.

 - Shred confidential documents before recycling.